BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_bot_lessons_home/11/index.md

 ### Overview
 This section includes additional challenges for you to expand your learning.
 Projects includes:
 1. Morse Code with LEDs
-2. Blink Two LEDs at the same time!
+2. Blink Two LEDs at the same time
 3. Blink, Buzz and Dance!

 ## Morse Code with LEDs